mehulkar/mehulkar.com/web/source/blog/2025/01/how-i-do-project-management.md

 ### Shipping

-"Shipping" doesn't have a single definition&mdash;you have to know when to call something shipped.
-That means knowing the definition of done, where "done" actually means "paused".
+Shipping doesn't have a single definition&mdash;you have to know when to call something shipped.
+That means knowing the definition of done, where "done" actually means paused.

 ### Building Trust

 Trust is predictability.
-Using the same tools across projects builds trust amongst those who are not intimately involved in the project (and even those who are).
+Using the same tools across projects builds trust amongst those who are not intimately involved (and even those who are).

 ### Marketing

-Using tools forces you to give projects a name and makes it ~~easier~~ possible to talk about a project.
-If you can't talk about a project, you can't get it done.
-Put another way: if you aren't marketing the project coherently and consistently, you can't define what done looks like.
+We have to talk about projects frequently to get them done.
+Talking about projects frequently builds mind share, then alignment, and then support.
+Tools make this easier.
+A secondary effect of using consistent tools is that it forces you to give projects coherent (and consistent) names.

-### Measuring progress
+### Measuring Progress

 We have to be able to keep tabs on progress in a predictable fashion.
-This has the dual effect of marketing a project by appearing in the collective mind share repeatedly, and creating incentives to iterate in small chunks.
+This has the dual effect of marketing a project (see above) and creating incentives to iterate in small chunks.

-Measuring progress consistently also finds problems sooner.
-For example, if there are no updates for a period of time, is the project even active?.
+Measuring progress also finds problems sooner.
+For example, if there are no updates for a period of time, is the project actually active?.
 It's better to know that, debug it, and make a clear decision to pause, cancel, or pivot the project.

 ### Staffing